frieds/frieds.github.io/content/article/date_science_reality_doesnt_meet_expectations.md

 Some people think “data science” is all ML, AI and/or custom algorithms.
 Others think it’s simply analytics.
 Many data scientists may spend a significant portion of their time on Extract-Transform-Load (ETL).
 The truth is - all of these things are possible!

-Due to this, in interviews, you can be asked about any of these topics and more!
-In 50+ interviews for data related jobs, I’ve been asked about AB testing, SQL analytics questions, optimizing SQL queries, how to code a game in Python, Logistic Regression, Gradient Boosted Trees, data structures and algorithms programming problems and much more!
+Due to this lack of clarity, in interviews, you can be asked about any of these topics and more!
+In 50+ interviews for data related jobs, I’ve been asked about AB testing, SQL analytics questions, optimizing SQL queries, how to code a game in Python, Logistic Regression, Gradient Boosted Trees, data structures and/or algorithms programming problems!

-It’s daunting to study a wide breadth and still have depth.
+It’s daunting to study a wide breadth of concepts and still have depth.
 Keep your chin up!
 Expect interviews to be confusing and frustrating, as there’s no de facto set of problems and questions.
 Ask your hiring managers for specific details on the interview process, technologies you’ll be asked to use and why those will be asked.
 The more context you have, the better you can prepare to ace it!

 On the job, you may be asked to solve a hard problem and have minimal to no direction on how to reach the solution.
 Because people don’t know what data science does, you may have to support yourself with work in devops, software engineering, data engineering, etc. If you end up as the only “data person” on the team, you may want to start building out a cohort of external mentors before you arrive on the job who can advise you as you proceed into uncharted waters.